ruijiang81/SEL-BALD/README.md

 the machine learning model, in many critical applications, humans may decline to label instances selected by the machine learning model due to reasons such as regulation constraint, domain knowledge, or algorithmic aversion, thus not sample efficient.
-In this paper, we propose the Active Learning with Instance Rejection (ALIR) problem, which is a new active learning problem that considers the human discretion behavior for high-stakes decision making problems.
+In this paper, we study the Active Learning with Instance Rejection (ALIR) problem, which is an active learning problem that considers the human discretion behavior for high-stakes decision making problems.
 We propose new active learning algorithms under deep Bayesian active learning for selective labeling (SEL-BALD) to address the ALIR problem.
 Our algorithms